 - 1. Atkinson-Stiglitz JPupE'76: No capital tax in life-cycle model with homogenous tastes for savings, consumption-leisure separability and nonlinear labor income tax - 2.
-Chamley EMA'86-Judd JPubE'85: No capital tax in the long run in an infinite horizon model with homogenous discount rate - 3.
-Precautionary Savings: Capital tax desirable when uncertainty about future earnings ability affect savings decisions - 4.
+Chamley EMA'86-Judd JPubE'85: No capital tax in the long run in an infinite horizon model with homogenous discount rate (infinite elasticity) - 3.
+Precautionary savings: Capital tax desirable when uncertainty about future earnings ability affect savings decisions (positive but small capital tax rate) - 4.
 Credit Constraints can restore desirability of capital tax to redistribute from the unconstrained to the constrained - 5.
-Time Inconsistent Governments always want to tax existing capital \rightarrow here we focus on long-run optima with full commitment (most difficult case for $\tau{\rm K}$ >0)
+Time Inconsistent Governments always want to tax existing capital \rightarrow here we focus on long-run optima with full commitment (most difficult case for τ_K >0)